Header images courtesy of W Hong Kong and Four Seasons Hong Kong

 The Pier, 9 Pak Sha Wan Street, Sai Kung | (+852) 2912 6777

 Designed to mimic the look and feel of an enchanted forest, W Hong Kong is an urban sanctuary with unparalleled service.
-There are 351 rooms and 42 suites, plus a fabulous outdoor pool that hosts pool parties every summer.
-The pool is the highest outdoor pool in Hong Kong, towering 211 meters over the Victoria Harbour.
+There are 351 rooms and 42 suites across the hotel, four gastronomical offerings in the form of restaurants and bars, plus a fabulous pool that hosts pool parties every summer.
+It’s also the highest outdoor pool in Hong Kong, towering 211 meters over Victoria Harbour!
 Convenience is also a major selling point—the hotel is just minutes away from Kowloon MTR station and Elements mall.

 W Hong Kong, 1 Austin Road West, Tsim Sha Tsui | (+852) 3717 2222